dobromir-hristov/vuelidate-error-extractor/docs/installation.md

 });
 ```

-Now you can use it in your components
+Now you can use it in your components as shown below.

 ```vue
 <template>